 |Home||Overview||GPM||APM (1.4 MB)||Glossary||Gallery||Descriptive Geometry (212 KB)||APM Software Requirements|

-The GEOMETRIC PROJECTOR METHOD and its operation are described in the following pages.
-The object used to illustrate the system is a simplified version of the Ryan NYP airplane, Spirit of St. Louis, shown in Fig. 1.
+The GPM and APM systems and their operations are described elsewhere in this site.
+The object used to illustrate the systems is a simplified version of the Ryan NYP airplane, Spirit of St. Louis.